 Black Friday 2024 broke all records.
 Danes spent 43% more on the day itself compared to 2023, and the week leading up to it was packed with online activity, gift shopping and mobile shopping.
 This year, Black Friday falls on 28 November 2025 - again on a payday.
 In other words, you have a golden opportunity to be top-of-mind in a buyer-ready week.

-SMS marketing is one of the most effective and direct channels to secure your place in customers' minds - and inboxes - before, during and after Black Friday.
-In this article, you'll get a concrete plan on how to use SMS to boost your Black Friday campaigns in 2025.
+SMS marketing and RCS marketing is all about sending personalised and valuable messages to customers' mobile messaging app.
+And mobile is one of the most effective and direct channels to secure your place in customers' minds - and inboxes - before, during and after Black Friday.
+In this article, you'll get a concrete plan on how to use SMS and RCS to boost your Black Friday campaigns in 2025.

-Black Friday is the biggest shopping day of the year - and mobile phones are the preferred device for Danes to find and buy deals.
+Black Friday is the biggest shopping day of the year - and mobile is the preferred device for Danes to find and buy deals.

 The growing popularity of Black Friday means it has become a much noisier week to be a consumer.
 We are bombarded with emails, push notifications and adverts.
-An SMS message, on the other hand, breaks through the noise - and with an open rate of up to 98% andclick-through rates around 36%, it's your direct access to customer attention.
+A direct mobile message, on the other hand, cuts through the noise - and with an open rate of up to 98% andaverage click-through rates of+36%, SMS and RCS is your direct access to customer attention.

 The Confederation of Danish Industry's (DI) annual analysis, Ecommerce Tracker 2024, showed that in 2024, Danes will spend DKK 133 billion online.
 This is a new record which, according to DI, is due to Danes in general becoming more digital and the online customer experience in general becoming better and better.